 Southern Trial Lawyers was founded by a group of about a dozen or so lawyers.

 Larry Smith had a big party in New Orleans and allowed people to ride on his float and go to his crew’s event.
 He had also developed a terrific seminar at this time, which was sponsored by the Louisiana Bar Association.
 As the organization was being formed, Larry Smith came up with the idea of calling it “Southern Trial Lawyers Association” which would be somewhat like the Western Trial Lawyers Association.
-He spoke to Frank Branson from Houston Texas about the organization and thus the two of them officially became the two “co-founders”.
+He spoke to Frank Branson from Houston Texas about the organization and thus the two of them officially became the “co-founders”.
 The organization was formed with Lawrence “Larry” J. Smith as the first president in 1988.
-We had a party, we had an organization and we had a seminar, which has developed into one of the best in the best in the country.
+We had a party, we had an organization and we had a seminar, which has developed into one of the best in the country.

 Criteria for a War Horse nominee: